ray-project/ray/doc/source/data/key-concepts.rst

 Datastream performs *lineage reconstruction* to recover data.
 If an application error or system failure occurs, Datastream recreates lost blocks by re-executing tasks.
-If ``compute=ActorPoolStrategy(size=n)`` is used, then Ray will restart the actor used for computing the block prior to re-executing the task.
+If ``compute=ActorPoolStrategy(size=n)`` is used, then Ray restarts the actor used for computing the block prior to re-executing the task.

 Fault tolerance is not supported if the original worker process that created the Datastream dies.
 This is because the creator stores the metadata for the :ref:`objects <object-fault-tolerance>` that comprise the Datastream.